If you Google “things to do in Portugal,” there's one thing that's guaranteed to show up on just about any list you find: taking a day trip to Sintra.

 Recommended visit time: 1-2 hours

-Sintra day tours
+Sintra tours from Lisbon

 I know this post focuses on how you can plan a day trip to Sintra independently.
 BUT, if you've read all this way and have decided that juggling train schedules and bus tickets and walking up lots of hills just doesn't sound like fun, here are a couple day tours that would also be a good option: